Listening to a Hines Managing Director Explain How a $3B Project Actually Moves

 And fair enough.
 A project this large should contribute something meaningful.

-But the reality is that every requirement costs money, and those costs have to fit inside a working pro forma.
+Every requirement costs money, and those costs have to fit inside a working pro forma.

 Good development doesn’t mean promising yes to everything.
 It means finding the version of yes that the project can actually afford to deliver.
+Which may be why every developer talk eventually circles back to the same point: in the end, this is a relationships business.

 Infrastructure Cost per Unit